Research Overview: Core knowledge

 "Core knowledge" refers to a set of cognitive systems that appear very early in human development, universally across cultures, and are often preserved to some

-degree by natural selection (thus appearing in primate species).
-Some examples are an understanding of basic object mechanics, numbers, other people's mental states,
+degree by natural selection.
+Some examples are an understanding of basic object mechanics, numbers, other people's mental states, and social categories

 My research asks how core knowledge continues to operate into adulthood in automatic and unconscious ways.
 I have made a range of recent discoveries showing, in